askmeegs/build-a-platform-with-krm/3-app-dev/README.md

 ## Part C - Test the feature

 1. **Get ready to test your code changes** in the dev GKE cluster.
-We'll use a tool called [skaffold](https://skaffold.dev) to build Docker images and deploy to the dev GKE cluster.
+We'll use Cloud Code, backed by a tool called [skaffold](https://skaffold.dev) to build Docker images and deploy to the dev GKE cluster.
 Install skaffold to your local environment by [following the steps here](https://skaffold.dev/docs/install/).

 2. **View the `skaffold.yaml` file**.